Rules

 1. FPS limits

-1. No blaster/dart combination may exceed 250 feet per second (FPS).
+1. For outdoor meets, the limit is 250 feet per second (FPS).

-2. Players who bring a blaster which shoots greater than 150FPS are encouraged to bring a secondary which is under 150FPS.
+2. Players who bring a blaster which shoots greater than 160FPS are encouraged to bring a secondary which is under 160FPS.

 1. FPS checking process:

-1. Only fresh out of the box, lightweight Worker Gen3 darts may be used during the test.
+1. Only fresh out of the box, 1-gram Worker Gen3 darts may be used during the test.

-4. When the resulting average of all shots, minus obviously low outliers, exceeds the intended max, the blaster will be considered too strong to be used.
+4. When the resulting average of all shots exceeds the intended max, the blaster will be considered too strong to be used.

 1. Banned Modifications, Blasters, and Darts

-1. Any dart type with a solid head.
+1. Any dart type with a hard or sharp tip.
 Prefer to use darts from the community bin instead.

 4. Plastic bottles which are used to hold pressure.